 Review of the Native Friendship Centre Program.
 This study involved

 in-depth surveys of 87 Friendship Centres across Canada and case studies of 15

 urban Native Friendship Centres in all regions of Canada (for Secretary of

 State and the National Association of Friendship Centres).

 Evaluation of the Cultural/Educational Centres Program.
 A nation-wide

 evaluation of approximately 70 centres providing cultural and educational

-services to First Nations people, this study involved mail-surveys of
+services to First Nations, this study involved surveys of

-cultural/educational centres, and community surveys in a random sample of 20
+cultural/educational centres and community surveys for a random sample of 20

-Indian communities across Canada (for Indian and Northern Affairs Canada,
+communities across Canada (for Indian and Northern Affairs Canada).

 Evaluation of the Manitoba Adult Health Care Program.